vsekhar/fabula/docs/design.md

    * Service is functionally the same as the one providing TrueTime ranges, just slower :p
    * Harder to misuse a post-commit wait timestamp than a range
    * Not any worse for performance for clients; clients
-     * acquie locks
+     * acquire locks
      * initiate a timestamp request
      * do other work while timestamp request and commit wait are in flight
      * wrap up once a timestamp is received.

-With the above, abitrary groups of servers could establish an ordering for their events that is externally consistent and globally ordered with all other events on all other servers.
+With the above, arbitrary groups of servers could establish an ordering for their events that is externally consistent and globally ordered with all other events on all other servers.

 One of the main (only?) things they would use this strong ordering property for is tracking decisions between servers: i.e. consensus.
 This is a solved problem: use Paxos.